9:30 AM - 1:00 PM, 4:30 PM - 9:00 PM

 • Burns from hot food or drinks – Scalding your mouth on coffee, tea, or pizza may cause the tissue to blister and shed as it heals.

-• Oral thrush (fungal infection) – Caused by Candida yeast, it produces white patches that may peel or scrape away, leaving red areas underneath.
+• Oral thrush (fungal infection) – Caused by Candida yeast.

 • Canker sores and ulcers – Surrounding tissue often becomes inflamed and may peel during healing.